CBaquero/delta-enabled-crdts/README.md

   * LWWReg: Last-writer-wins register
   * EWFlag: Flag with enable/disable.
 Enable wins (Riak Flag inspired)
   * DWFlag: Flag with enable/disable.
 Disable wins (Riak Flag inspired)
+  * ORMap: Map of keys to CRDTs. (similar to the Riak Map)

 Each datatype depicts some mutation methods and some access methods.
 Mutations will inflate the state in the join semi-lattice and also return a state with a delta mutation.
 The delta mutations are intended to be much smaller that the whole state and can be joined together or to full states to synchronize states.